Harmonics

 Which harmonic numbers to start with

-The 4th harmonic is the easiest entry point because it maps directly to the familiar hard aspects (squares and oppositions).
-If you already read squares in natal charts, the 4th harmonic just shows them more clearly.
-The 9th harmonic is the next most popular — it reveals novile aspects connected to spiritual purpose and has an equivalent in Vedic astrology (the Navamsa chart).
+The 4th harmonic is the easiest entry point because it maps directly to familiar hard aspects, especially squares and oppositions.
+If you already read squares in natal charts, the 4th harmonic gives you another way to compare them.
+The 9th harmonic is also widely used in modern harmonic astrology and is often compared with, but not identical to, the Vedic Navamsa.

 How to read a harmonic chart

-Focus on conjunctions first — they're the main feature.
-When two planets appear conjunct in a harmonic chart, they share a resonance at that harmonic's frequency.
-The tighter the orb, the stronger the pattern.
-Under 2° is very tight; under 5° is meaningful.
+Focus on conjunctions first.
+When two planets appear conjunct in a harmonic chart, they correspond to a natal aspect in that harmonic family.
+The tighter the source orb, the more attention the contact usually deserves.

 The signs planets land in within the harmonic chart matter less than which planets come together.
-A Sun-Venus conjunction in H5 means creative gifts blending identity and beauty, regardless of the harmonic sign.
-Start by scanning for tight conjunctions, then read the planet-pair interpretations.
+A Sun-Venus conjunction in H5 is a candidate for creative or aesthetic themes, but it still needs the natal houses, signs, rulers, and planetary condition.

 Harmonics vs. the 90-degree dial

-The 90-degree dial is essentially a 4th harmonic chart presented as a wheel.
-Both techniques compress hard aspects into conjunctions.
+The 90-degree dial is closely related to a 4th harmonic view because both fold hard-aspect families together.
 The difference is workflow: the dial is a visual tool optimized for scanning midpoints and planetary pictures, while harmonic charts can use any multiplier and are better for exploring unfamiliar aspect families.

 Uranian astrologers tend to prefer the dial because it integrates with midpoint work.
 Harmonic astrologers tend to work with a wider range of harmonic numbers.
-The two approaches are complementary, not competing — different lenses on the same underlying math.
+The two approaches are complementary, not competing, with related math and different reading habits.

 Use It With Augurine